griga23/shoe-store/lab2.md

            b AS b.rating > 4,
            c AS c.rating > 0 AND c.rating < 2);
 ```
+NOTE: We are looking for a pattern where customer orders two products with a good rating (orders a, b) and one product with a bad rating (order c).

+Now we are ready to store the results for all calculated promotions.

 Prepare table for promotion notifications
 ```